reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 configuration), but there might be also a solution and a machine level configuration as well (not implemented yet).

-The configuration currently gathered from the SpecFlow configuration files (`App.config`, `specflow.json`), but later it will be possible to change/extend this with a Deveroom-specific config file as well (`deveroom.json`).
+The configuration currently gathered from the Reqnroll configuration files (`App.config`, `reqnroll.json`), but later it will be possible to change/extend this with a Deveroom-specific config file as well (`deveroom.json`).

 The configuration can be gathered any time as it does not depend on any Visual Studio infrastructure.